changesets/changesets/.changeset/quick-squids-dance.md

 "@changesets/cli": minor
 ---

-Added a new config flag for `changesets version --snapshot` mode: `--snapshot-preid-template`
+Added a new config flag for `changesets version --snapshot` mode: `--snapshot-prerelease-template`